FirelyTeam/firely-docs/torinox/torinoxLogin.rst

 After this you must provide your credentials: email address and password.
-Login uses standard JWT practices so that your credentials are sent safely over the wire only once and so that sequentual requests are done with a token, so that your credentials don't have to be stored locally.
+Login uses standard JWT practices so that your credentials are sent safely over the wire only once and so that sequentual requests are done with a token, so that your credentials don't have to be stored locally either.